ozzymon/httpsvr/JP.md

 And this is a typical Japanese policeman.

 - They are extremely stereotyped like an idoit.
-- They obey the command, not the law.
+- They obey their gang and the command, not the law.
 - They always use lies, fabrications, falsifications.

 As a matter of course, they often use cheap tricks.
 Cheap tricks inherited from generation to generation, because they are idiotic and can't make new ones.

+Though tricks became old and useless, they would be attached to them.
+If they made new tricks, the responsibility of the effectiveness would belong to them, or if not, it should belong to the others.
+They are impotent and hate taking responsible, they love the gain and the promotion without their responsibility.

-Their questions and answers are same at all and adding tones, too.
+So they become copy-and-paste machines, their questions and answers are same at all and adding tones, too.
-They are puppets of dogmatism, copy-and-paste machines.

 They are so huge that it's difficult to make them pay the price.
 I think, it's good to make them break themselves by internal stress